-- A. There shall be an Office of the Administrator responsible for the general administration of the County. - B. The Office of the Administrator shall be headed by a County Administrator appointed by, and serving at the pleasure of the Board of Supervisors. - C. The County Administrator shall report to, and be accountable to, the Board of Supervisors for the performance of the office's duties and responsibilities. - D. The County Administrator shall be a full time employee of the County. - E. The County Administrator may serve as head of one or more departments of County government not under the direct control of an elected official.
+- A. There shall be an Office of the Administrator responsible for the general administration of the County. - B. The Office of the Administrator shall be headed by a County Administrator appointed by, and serving at the pleasure of the Board of Supervisors. - C. The County Administrator shall report to, and be accountable to, the Board of Supervisors for the performance of the office's duties and responsibilities. - D. The County Administrator shall be a full time employee of the County. - E. The County Administrator may serve as head of one or more Departments of County Government not under the direct control of an elected official.

 SEC.
 3-2.
-AUTHORITY, DUTIES AND RESPONSIBILITIES OF THE COUNTY ADMINISTRATOR.
+AUTHORITY, DUTIES AND RESPONSIBILITIES OF THE COUNTY ADMINISTRATOR

-- A. The County Administrator serves as the principal advisor to the Board of Supervisors in all matters relating to the overall management of County government operations. - B. The County Administrator shall have direct administrative authority over all operating departments within the scope of responsibility of the Board of Supervisors. - C. The County Administrator shall prescribe the accepted standards of administrative practice for all operating departments within the scope of responsibility of the Board of Supervisors. - D. The County Administrator shall execute and enforce all resolutions and orders of the Board of Supervisors and see that all laws required to be enforced through the Board of Supervisors or by operating departments subject to its control are faithfully executed. - E. The County Administrator is authorized by the Board of Supervisors to take any reasonable ministerial action necessary in carrying out the responsibilities assigned to him, and to act at his discretion, upon matters not covered by Board policy or strictly prohibited by the Code of Iowa or this Code.
-Such action will be reported to the Board of Supervisors as soon as practicable thereafter. - F. The County Administrator may delegate to appropriate department heads or professional staff members the authority to discharge certain duties and responsibilities vested in him by the Board of Supervisors.
-However, the delegation of such authority does not relieve the County Administrator of ultimate accountability and responsibility. - G. The County Administrator shall be responsible for the preparation, review and submission (in conjunction with the County Auditor as provided by the Code of Iowa) of a proposed annual operating budget plan for consideration by the Board of Supervisors.
-As such, a copy of the budget requests of all operating departments, including those under the direction of other elected county officials, and appointed boards, commissions, or other agencies receiving County funding, shall be submitted to the County Administrator in accordance with an annual budget planning calendar and in compliance with such dates and dead-lines as identified in the Code of Iowa.
-All departmental budget requests shall be in the format and contain such content as prescribed by the County Administrator.
+- A. The County Administrator serves as the principal advisor to the Board of Supervisors in all matters relating to the overall management of county government operations. - B. The County Administrator shall have direct administrative authority over all operating departments within the scope of responsibility of the Board of Supervisors. - C. The County Administrator shall prescribe the accepted standards of administrative practice for all operating departments within the scope of responsibility of the Board of Supervisors. - D. The County Administrator shall execute and enforce all resolutions and orders of the Board of Supervisors and see that all laws required to be enforced through the Board of Supervisors or by operating departments subject to its control are faithfully executed. - E. The County Administrator is authorized by the Board of Supervisors to take any reasonable ministerial action necessary in carrying out the responsibilities assigned to him, and to act at his discretion, upon matters not covered by Board policy or strictly prohibited by the Code of Iowa or this code.
+Such action will be reported to the Board of Supervisors as soon as practicable thereafter.

 SEC.
 3-2.
-AUTHORITY, DUTIES AND RESPONSIBILITIES OF THE COUNTY ADMINISTRATOR.
-(CON'T)
+AUTHORITY, DUTIES AND RESPONSIBILITIES OF THE COUNTY ADMINISTRATOR (con't)